dmitriy-iliyov/spring-outbox/README.md

 - `thread-pool-size`: size of the thread pool used for parallel event processing by type
   - **Default**: `min(available_processors, 5)`
   - **Description**: events of different types are processed in parallel using threads from this pool.
-Scale based on number of event types and system resources
+Scale based on number of event types and system resources.
+The number should be calculated by the user based on the required processing frequency.
+You should also remember to leave at least one (and preferably two) threads for system workers such as cleanup, catching stuck workers, and transferring to the DLQ.

 - `auto-create`: automatically create outbox tables on application startup
   - **Default**:`true`